They’re Not McMansions, but These Larger Homes Meet the Needs of a Growing Family

 4. Stylish Master Suites – A private space as well as a retreat with all the conveniences, a master suite on the main floor continues to be a popular trend.
 The suite usually comes with a signature master bath equipped with both a tub and an enclosed shower, plus his and her walk-in closets, lots of cabinets, and drawers for storage.
 Other creature comforts may include a sitting area, small refrigerator, and a coffee/breakfast station.

-Here is a master suite that is a perfect hideaway: This room in a 1-story, 3-bedroom Contemporary home plan has a fireplace and a very modern ensuite bathroom with all the trimmings, as you can see in the photos below (House Plan #195-1182).
+Here is a master suite that is a perfect hideaway: This room in a 1-story, 3-bedroom Contemporary home has a fireplace and a very modern ensuite bathroom with all the trimmings, as you can see in the photos below (Plan #195-1182).

 5. Spa-Like Master Bathrooms – While there are many innovations in bathrooms, the master bath still reigns supreme with all its modern facilities and comforts.
 Within the master bath – which is bigger, brighter, and trendy – one can have both a soaking tub and a separate glass-enclosed shower.
 There are double vanities, unusual sinks (vessel, pedestal, wall-mount, console), mirrors, and lots of closet space.

-Left: This very roomy and modern bath – with a soaking tub – connects to the master suite of a 1-story, 3-bedroom Contemporary home plan.
-Right: Check out the bright and airy space with its natural light, huge mirror, and drawers for storage (House Plan #195-1182).
+Top: This very roomy and modern bath – with a soaking tub – connects to the master suite of a 1-story, 3-bedroom Contemporary home.
+Bottom: Check out the bright and airy space with its natural light, huge mirror, and drawers for storage (Plan #195-1182).

 Want some quiet time away from the family?
-Sit, relax, and enjoy a good book to your heart’s content in this private “hiding” spot in a 2-story, 3-bedroom Tuscan style home plan with 3,687 square feet of living space (House Plan #101-1353)
+Sit, relax, and enjoy a good book to your heart’s content in this private “hiding” spot in a 2-story, 3-bedroom Tuscan style home with 3,687 sq. ft. of living space (Plan #101-1353).

 7. Home Office/Study – Among the many options for the extra room is a dedicated home office or study.
 As a growing number of the U.S. population spends more time working at home, it makes sense to convert one of the bonus rooms into an office – furnished with all the tools to run a business from the home.

-Work and meet with clients/customers in this very modern and well-appointed home office in an elegant 2-story, 4-bedroom European style home plan with 3,888 square feet of living space.
-(House Plan #138-1163)
+Work and meet with clients/customers in this very modern and well-appointed home office in an elegant 2-story, 4-bedroom European style home with 3,888 sq. ft. of living space (Plan #138-1163).

 8. Media Room – If a full-blown home theater is not your style – but you want a space where the family can watch games and movies – a simply furnished media room is the answer.
 A finished basement is a good location for a media room.
 It provides privacy and the necessary space to put in a large-screen wall TV and furniture for everyone’s viewing comfort.

-A step down from a full-blown home theater is a dedicated media room – as in this spacious area in a 2-story, 4-bedroom luxury home plan with Craftsman touches (House Plan #161-1067).
+A step down from a full-blown home theater is a dedicated media room – as in this spacious area in a 2-story, 4-bedroom luxury home with Craftsman touches (Plan #161-1067).

 9. Family Room/Lounge Area – While the kitchen is the hub of all social activities – from family gatherings to other social occasions – the family room is the place where everyone can unwind and lounge around away from the main action.
 In this space, the immediate family can gather around and just enjoy each other’s company – or relax and stretch.

 A combination family room/lounge area is the best place to enjoy time with the immediate family.
-Check out this space – complete with a bar – in a 2-story, 4-bedroom European style home plan (House Plan #138-1163)
+Check out this space – complete with a bar – in a 2-story, 4-bedroom European style home (Plan #138-1163).

-Take a look at this well-lit and beautifully furnished laundry room in a 2-story, 4-bedroom Texas style home plan.
-It comes with a sink, cabinets, and built-in shelves (House Plan #136-1030).
+Take a look at this well-lit and beautifully furnished laundry room in a 2-story, 4-bedroom Texas style home.
+It comes with a sink, cabinets, and built-in shelves (Plan #136-1030).

 11. Outdoor Living Spaces – From the interior features, we move into the outdoor area where diverse attractive and trendy options await the homeowner.
 And you can have them all within the 3,500–4,000 square feet of living space.
 Start with an inviting front porch or a rear patio where you can sit, enjoy the breeze, and watch magnificent sunsets.

-Open the French doors of the master suite in a charming 2-story, 4-bedroom Tudor style home plan, and bask in the sunlight on this rear patio (House Plan #195-1135).
+Open the French doors of the master suite in a charming 2-story, 4-bedroom Tudor style home, and bask in the sunlight on this rear patio (Plan #195-1135).

 You can also extend the indoor entertaining area with a deck or an outdoor kitchen/grilling porch where you can sit with friends and guests for a relaxing meal and conversation.